B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 The small cube represents 0.01 of a flat.

-Students can also develop a sense of decimal numbers and percents by representing them in semi-concrete ways.
+Students can also develop a sense of decimal numbers and percents by representing them in visual ways.
 For example, a disk divided into 10 equal parts can represent tenths and a disk divided into 100 equal parts can represent hundredths.

 Examples